moon_shine

 dict

-Dictionary containing the flux contributions from the Moon to the satellite: - ‘moon_bus’: Fraction of light reflected off the satellite’s bus from the Moon. - ‘moon_panels’: Fraction of light reflected off the satellite’s panels from the Moon.
+Dictionary containing the flux contributions from the Moon to the satellite: - ‘moon_bus’: Fraction of solar flux reflected off the satellite’s bus from the Moon. - ‘moon_panels’: Fraction of solar flux reflected off the satellite’s panels from the Moon.

 Notes: